shortcakesweets/necro-wordle/README.md

 # necro-wordle
  Necrodancer worlde!

+ Necrodancer worlde is now up-to-date with Synchrony!
+It features new mobs, changed priorities like orbs and so.

 ## About the Game

- This is based on the [priority table](https://docs.google.com/spreadsheets/d/13PsjYHSjpkEd93befvA1K19NNcMIQXafpii335XWuzM/edit#gid=1225283067).
+ This is based on the [priority table](https://docs.google.com/spreadsheets/d/1lwKz6aMf_KUv4dDatrBPGFmh_jYyft1SwxjTr7ze0YI/edit?usp=sharing).

-  ~~You can see the priority table whenever you want.~~

-  Do not see the priority table, since you type monster names as your answer (From version 3 or later)!

- ~~Not seeded, thus you can un-spoiler tag when you upload your answers~~

-  Now this is seeded!
-You can play the Daily Necro-wordle!
+ Features Daily Challange (seeded, saved by each submit) and Practice Mode.

 ## How to play

   The best way is to play it on [here](https://shortcakesweets.github.io/necro-wordle/).
-This page will update every time I commit.

-  If you want to use the code or debug then;
+  If you want to use the code or debug then download this repository, and open the project with Godot Engine.

-  Download this repository, Or you could just download the [Version4 Folder](https://github.com/shortcakesweets/necro-wordle/tree/main/Version4), or [Version5 Folder](https://github.com/shortcakesweets/necro-wordle/tree/main/Version5)

-  To run the game you only need these two files : *Necro-wordle.exe*, *Necro-wordle.pck*

-  To actually see the code and debug, You should download latest version Godot Engine.
-(It's free)

 ## Reminder

+  Mobs that has priority same or larger than 8 digits are excluded from game.
+You can see whether the enemy appears on autocomplete to see it's included or not.

   If you get the name wrong but the priority right, it's considered as a correct answer.